STARCOM CD highlights Operational Test and Training Infrastructure as a priority

-U.S. Space Force Brig.
-Gen. Todd Moore, Deputy Commander of Space Training and Readiness Command, delivers featured remarks during a Department of the Air Force General Officer panel discussion at the 2023 Interservice/Industry Training, Simulation and Education Conference in Orlando, Florida, Nov.
-28, 2023.
-In his remarks, Moore shared his perspective on pressing issues the U.S. Space Force faces as it seeks to enhance its capabilities.
-(U.S. Air Force photo by 1st Lt.
-Charles Rivezzo)
+ORLANDO, Fla. -- U.S. Space Force Brig.
+Gen. Todd Moore, Deputy Commander of Space Training and Readiness Command (STARCOM), delivered featured remarks during the Department of the Air Force (DAF) General Officer panel discussion on Nov.
+28, at the 2023 Interservice/Industry Training, Simulation and Education Conference (I/ITSEC).

+Moore shared his perspective on pressing issues the U.S. Space Force faces as it seeks to enhance its capabilities.
+In particular, he discussed Operational Test and Training Infrastructure (OTTI), an enhanced framework allowing Guardians to execute realistic training against simulated adversaries and a top priority outlined by Chief of Space Operations Gen. B. Chance Saltzman.

+“[OTTI] is central to what General Saltzman needs to build for the Space Force,” Moore said.
+“It is central to our service being able to secure national interests in, from, and through space.”

 |Date Taken: